Julius Caesar - dark hair or blond?

 (Some historians translate it as "mouth" rather than "face."
 But it's more likely that Suetonius meant the latter.)

 The literal translation for colore candido is "white color."
-It could mean his complexion or his hair color.
+It could refer to his complexion or his hair color.
 Which is it, then?
 Well, dark hair was typical for the Romans, while blond hair was very rare.
 If Caesar had been blond, many ancient historians would have mentioned it.
 Hell, even modern-day Italians are more often dark-haired.
 There is a small chance that Suetonius meant early gray hair (candidus can mean "gray-haired"), but he would have put it more clearly if that were the case.
 So, it's more likely that Suetonius meant Caesar's complexion.
 And it's further supported by Plutarch, who says that Caesar had "a soft and white skin."
 The emphasis on his skin color is that he was rather pale for a Southerner.

 Conclusion: most likely dark-haired.